kcgidw/kcvanilla/readme.md

 (If you're on Steamodded version below alpha-1304a, manually download the `old-calc` branch of this repo)

+## Contributing

+PRs are welcome.
+Please keep PRs scoped to one goal.

+Localization PRs are welcome, but please understand that I won't maintain translations myself and they may break in the future.

 ## Credits

 Art, design, and programming by krackocloud ([Ko-fi](https://ko-fi.com/krackocloud))